Cyber security alerts, support and resources

 Support to help retailers protect themselves and their customers online

-NCSC has published tailored advice to support online retailers, hospitality providers, and utility services protect themselves and their customers from cyber criminals.
+NCSC has published tailored advice to help online retailers, hospitality providers, and utility services protect themselves and their customers from cyber criminals.

 It is designed for retailers with an online presence – particularly for those which have online customer accounts – and those who are at risk of having their brand spoofed by criminals for malicious purposes: